Are you on the hunt for Dracula around Brasov Castle? From Bran Castle to Peles Castle, these are the best castles near

-It is among these mountains in Transylvania that you will find Brasov.
+It is among these mountains in Transylvania that you will find Brasov in Romania.

 With a population of just shy of 300,000 people, Brasov feels like a small mountain town a 10th of its size.
 The city is extremely easy to walk around, and wherever you look you’ll have the Carpathian Mountains as your backdrop.

 I stayed at Kismet Dao Hostel (45 lei, approximately €9 per night), a place with over 2,000 reviews on Hostelworld, though I think that’s partly due to the free beer you get (yes, the hostel gives you a free beer a day – how amazing is that!?)